Hexachloroethane

 Hexachloroethane (perchloroethane) is an organochlorine compound with the chemical formula C2Cl6|auto=1.
 Its structure is Cl3C\sCCl3.
 It is a white or colorless solid at room temperature with a camphor-like odor.
 It has been used by the military in smoke compositions, such as base-eject smoke munitions (smoke grenades).

 History

-Hexachloroethane was discovered along with carbon tetrachloride by Michael Faraday in 1820.
+Hexachloroethane was discovered along with ethylene tetrachloride ("protochloride of carbon") by Michael Faraday in 1820.
 Faraday obtained it by chlorinating ethylene.
 He named it "perchloride of carbon".
 Faustino Malaguti obtained hexachloroethane by exposing a mixture of tetrachloroethylene and chlorine to sunlight.
 He termed it "chloride of chlorethose" as it was produced by the chlorination of tetrachloroethylene (then known as "chlorethose").

 Manufacture

 Chlorination of tetrachloroethylene at 100–140 °C with the presence of iron(III) chloride is the most commonly used commercial production method, however several other methods exist.
 A high purity form can be produced in a small scale by reacting chlorine together with barium carbide.
 In September 1997, it was reported as no longer being produced in the United States for commercial distribution, but was produced as a by-product of industrial chlorination process.